PKP class ET22: Technical data

 Four EE-451A engines are isolated in H class with maximum temperature allowed of 180 °C. They have four main and four commutative poles.

-Because of its length and the wheelbase between axles ET22 locomotive performs poorly on tight curves, unlike the older ET21 locomotives, despite the fact that the designers were given the same parameters for minimum curve diameter.
+Because of its length and the wheelbase between axles ET22 locomotive performs poorly on tight curves when compared to the older ET21 locomotives, despite the designers having been given the same parameters for minimum curve diameter.
 Using the ET22 at winding tracks can cause severe damage both to rails and locomotive bogies.
-This forced several modifications, which are made presently.
-Such changes are essential, as fewer and fewer ET21 locomotives are in service and ET41 are ineffective on highland tracks due to being overpowered (highland trains length is limited by short station tracks).
+This required several modifications, which are made presently.
+These changes are essential due to the withdrawal of older ET21 locomotives, and that ET41s are ineffective on highland tracks due to being overpowered (highland trains length is limited by short station tracks).

-The locomotives were originally painted in two shades of green, with grey roofs.
+The locomotives were originally painted in a two-tone green livery, with grey roofs.
 In the 1980s and 1990s their ends were painted yellow for better visibility, but during further repairs an original, the more aesthetic old scheme was being restored, or only a narrow yellow stripe was retained.